isomerpages/moe-hougangsec/index.md

   - announcements:
       title: Announcements
       id: announcements
-      subtitle: Add a list of announcements with dates
       announcement_items:
         - title: RELEASE OF THE 2023 GCE N(A) & N(T) LEVEL EXAMINATION RESULTS ON 18
             DECEMBER 2023
           date: 11 December 2023
-          announcement: Arrangements have been made for school candidates to receive their results from their secondary schools from 2.00pm on Monday, 18 December 2023.
-School candidates who are unwell should seek medical attention and not return to school to collect their results.
+          announcement: "Arrangements have been made for school candidates to receive their results from their secondary schools from 2.00pm on Monday, 18 December 2023.
+School candidates who are unwell should seek medical attention and not return to school to collect their results. "
           link_text: MOE - RELEASE OF THE 2023 GCE N(A) & N(T) LEVEL EXAMINATION RESULTS
             ON 18 DECEMBER 2023
           link_url: https://www.moe.gov.sg/news/press-releases/20231211-release-of-the-2023-singapore-cambridge-gce-na-nt-level-examination-results